 Her bylines have appeared in The New York Times, The Village Voice, The Washington Post, NPR, WSJ.com, VICE, The Rumpus, Lucky Peach, BuzzFeed, Quartz, CityLab, and espnW among others.
 Her essays and short fiction have been published in a number of children’s literary magazines, including Cicada, Kahani, and New Moon.

-Pooja has worked in educational media throughout her career.
+Pooja has developed educational content for a variety of media concerns.
 At Sesame Workshop, the nonprofit behind Sesame Street, she developed curricula and content across media in the United States, India, Bangladesh, and Tanzania.
 Pooja has also worked in Children's and Educational Programming at Thirteen/WNET, as well as at HarperCollins and Hachette Book Group USA (formerly Time Warner Book Group).
-She has consulted for Sesame Workshop India, Uncle Goose, and National Museum of Singapore among others.
+She has consulted for Sesame Workshop India, Scholastic, Uncle Goose, and National Museum of Singapore among others.

 She holds a B.S. in Engineering from Johns Hopkins University, an M.F.A. in Creative Writing from Sarah Lawrence College, and is currently an M.Ed. candidate at Rutgers University Graduate School of Education.